 Manitou Group, which already applies the principle of equal pay for equivalent positions in France, aims to go further with an international dashboard to measure and help manage cultural, gender and generational diversity and inclusion.

-For 2020, the group scored 88/100 in the gender equality index introduced by the French government.
-Click here to view full details (in French).
+For 2021, the group scored 93/100 in the gender equality index introduced by the French government.
+Click here to view full details.

 Responsible procurement practices